Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 At a divergent plate boundary, two plates move apart from each other.
 Depending on the rate of movement and type of and density of the lithospheric crust, different landforms can be found

 ### Oceanic-oceanic boundary
 At a mid-oceanic ridge, molten magma rises towards the Earth's surface, thanks to hot magma plumes within the mantle, originating from the lower mantle.
 As magma rises - caused by the force of the mantle plume - and enters the asthenosphere, it loses pressure and cools down.
 The lithospheric rocks above are pushed upwards by force, fracturing the lithosphere and penetrating through the crust.
 Accompanied by **ridge push**, at these ridges, **thermal expansion** from the presence of magma causes the surrounding rocks to... expand.
-Over time, vast chains of underwater mountains up to 3km tall and 60,000km in total length have formed.
+Over time, vast chains of underwater mountains up to 3km tall and 60,000km in total length have fo
-At these
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMjYzNTEwNTIsLTMwNDQ3MjIxMCwtNz
+eyJoaXN0b3J5IjpbLTE5MTAzMzUyNDIsLTMwNDQ3MjIxMCwtNz
 E4Mzg1MzUsMTU2MjYzMzM4MSwzODY4Nzc4MDMsMzgzMTA4MzE4
 LDQ4OTgzNDM1MCwtNjM3MDM5NzA4LC0xNzQzMTQ5Mjg4LC02OT
 k5Njk0NTQsOTkwOTk1NjIxLDE2NTYyNTYxNTMsLTE2MTIwMDY3